Rating: ![]()

 Language: 2 - Generally clean, although there is a bit of swearing.

-Available in the US from Geneon on two bilingual 3-disc "Collector's Edition" box sets or 6 individual "Trigun Remix" volumes.
-Was previously available on 8 individual bilingual DVDs (re-released at some point as the "Signature Series").
+Available in North America from Funimation as a bilingual DVD box set of the entire series.
+Previously available from Geneon on two bilingual 3-disc "Collector's Edition" box sets or 6 individual "Trigun Remix" volumes, and prior to that from Pioneer on 8 individual bilingual DVDs (re-released at some point as the "Signature Series").
 Was originally also available on 8 subtitled or dubbed VHS tapes.